MarufZak/study-logs/linux-command-line/README.md

 1. Login - appears when specifying username and password to login.
 In this case, shell reads `/etc/profile` as global startup file for all users, and reads: `~/.bash_profile`, if not found -> `~/.bash_login`, if not found -> `~/.profile`.
 Global startup files are usually configured to read `~/bashrc` too.
 2. Non-login - when shell is started after being logged in, appears typically when starting session in GUI.
 Reads `/etc/bash.bashrc` for global config script, and `~/.bashrc` for user's personal startup config script.

+In startup files we can see `export VARIABLE` syntax, this is done to make the variable avaiable to child processes.

+We can edit the startup files.
+After editing them, the changes are not applied, because startup files are read once when starting a shell session.
+We can make shell reread it with `source ~/.bashrc` command.